|

 - Sets the disposition for a stream.

-This option overrides the disposition copied from the input
+By default, the disposition is copied from the input stream,

 For example, to make the second audio stream the default